RORY MCILROY: How Nike's $US200 Million Man Spends His Money

 Rory McIlroy is well positioned to become one of the world’s highest-paid athletes for a long, long time.

-At age 25, he has already won three of the four major championships and has a deal with Nike rumoured to be worth as much as $US200 million.
+He’s only 24 years old and he already has two major championships and Nike deal worth a rumoured $US200 million.

-He also has the makings of a pretty fantastic lifestyle off the course, with a lavish house in Florida, a $US400,000 car, and much more.
+He also has the makings of a pretty fantastic lifestyle off the course, with a lavish house in Florida, a $US400,000 car, a wildly successful fiancee, and more.

-He earned $US23.5 million last year, making him the 35th-highest-paid athlete in the world at age 25.
+He made $US16 million in endorsements alone.
+For comparison, that's $US2 million more than Peyton Manning.

 Business Insider Emails & Alerts